iotexproject/iotex-bootstrap/README.md

 ```

 ## <a name="upgrade"/>Upgrade Your Node(One Line Upgrader)
-Make sure you have `$IOTEX_HOME` already set up, and all the files(configs, dbs etc) are placed in the right locations (Please refer to the Join MainNet Beta section).
+Make sure you have `$IOTEX_HOME` already set up, and all the files(configs, dbs etc) are placed in the right locations (Please refer to the Join MainNet section).

 To upgrade mainnet node, use following command.
 By default, it will upgrade to latest mainnet version.
 ```bash